What is Early Exercise and Assignment?

 Being required to buy or sell shares of stock before you originally expected to do so can impact the potential risk or reward of your overall position and become a major headache.
 But chances are, if you sell options — either as a simple position or as part of a more complex strategy — sooner or later, you’ll get hit with a surprise early assignment.
 Many traders fail to plan for this possibility and feel like their strategy is falling apart when it does happen.

-The strategies that can be messed up the most by early assignment tend to be multi-leg strategies like short spreads , butterflies , long calendar spreads and diagonal spreads .
+The strategies that can be messed up the most by early assignment tend to be multi-leg strategies like short spreads, butterflies, long calendar spreads and diagonal spreads.
 The latter two strategies can go particularly haywire as a result of early assignment, because you’re dealing with multiple expiration dates.

 In most cases, it’s a bad idea for option owners to exercise early.
 However, there are a few instances when exercising early does make sense.

 As an option seller, you’re at risk of early assignment at any time.
 And it’s impossible to predict whether an option owner will exercise early for the right reasons or the wrong reasons.
-But understanding the pros and cons of early exercise can make you more aware of when you might beat risk of early assignment.
+But understanding the pros and cons of early exercise can make you more aware of when you might be at risk of early assignment.

 The likelihood of a short option being assigned early depends on whether the option you sold is a call or a put.
 So let’s examine each separately.